scmerrill/airtag-glitcher-learning/README.md

  ---------------------------------------------------------------------------------------
 Errors are ok as long as config is read correctly - otherwise copy the testnrf.cfg to the correct folder
 ```
-5. Be sure that the current user has permissions for Serial Com Ports (for ubuntu add the user to dialout group and restart system - otherwise you have  to manually chmod 777 the serial port after connecting Raspberry)
+5. Be sure that the current user has permissions for Serial Com Ports (for ubuntu add the user to dialout group and restart system - otherwise you have  to manually chmod 777 the serial port after connecting Raspberry) (Dont have to do this on Macos)
 ```
 usermod -a -G dialout $USER
 ```